-Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task A. Considerations specific to planning ar nd performing a SOC engagement ~ Explain the purpose of the Trust Services Criteria and its organization (e.g., alignment with the COSO Internal Control - Integrated Framework, supplemental criteria, common criteria and additional specific criteria). ~ Recall the types of subject matters a practitioner may be engaged to report on using the Trust Services Criteria. ~ Identify management assertions specific to the different categories and types (Type 1 and Type 2) of SOC engagements (SOC 1®, SOC 2®, SOC 3®). ✓ Recall the intended users of SOC 1®, SOC 2® and SOC 3® reports. ~ Summarize the independence considerations between the service auditor, service organization and subservice organizations. ~ Explain how materiality is determined and used in performing a SOC engagement (SOC 1®, SOC 2®). ~ Identify the risk assessment requirements for a service organization and the service auditor. ~ Summarize the criteria for a vendor to be considered a subservice organization. ✓ Explain the considerations for deciding between, and use of, the inclusive and carve-out method for subservice organizations and complementary subservice organization controls (CSOCs). ~ Define service commitments and system requirements in a SOC 2® engagement and how they correspond to an entity's objectives referred to in the Trust Services Criteria.
+Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task A. Considerations specific to planning and performing a SOC engagement ✓ Explain the purpose of the Trust Services Criteria and its organization (e.g., alignment with the COSO Internal Control - Integrated Framework, supplemental criteria, common criteria and additional specific criteria). ~ Recall the types of subject matters a practitioner may be engaged to report on using the Trust Services Criteria. ~ Identify management assertions specific to the different categories and types (Type 1 and Type 2) of SOC engagements (SOC 1®, SOC 2®, SOC 3®). ~ Recall the purpose and intended users of SOC 1®, SOC 2®, SOC 3® and SOC for Cybersecurity reports. ~ Summarize the independence considerations between the service auditor, service organization and subservice organizations. ~ Explain how materiality is determined and used in performing a SOC engagement (SOC 1 $^{\circ}$, SOC 2 $^{\circ}$). ~ Identify the risk assessment requirements for a service organization and the service auditor. ✓ Summarize the criteria for a vendor to be considered a subservice organization. ~ Explain the considerations for deciding between, and use of, the inclusive and carve-out method for subservice organizations and complementary subservice organization controls (CSOCs). ~ Define service commitments and system requirements in a SOC 2® engagement and how they correspond to an entity's objectives referred to in the Trust Services Criteria. ~ and how they correspond to an entity's objectives referred to in the Trust